folio-org/okapi/doc/guide.md

 be helpful and say something about it being url-encoded, which will confuse the Java libraries and result in a "500 - Internal Error".

-We also added the "-D -" option that makes curl to display all response headers.
+We also added the "-D -" option to make curl display all response headers.

 You should see something like this